Solutions · Use case

 Evaluation, not opinion

 Measured by precision-at-k on lead-time-to-failure predictions calibrated against ground-truth incident logs (top-k predicted failures per week, scored against what actually happened), plus mean-time-to-detect (MTTD) on incidents the model surfaces.
-False-positive rate is tracked because every false alarm costs a maintenance crew dispatch.
+We track false-positive rate, because every false alarm costs a crew dispatch.

 Related use-cases